arcuru/eideticadb/docs/src/design/authentication.md

 - **DoS via Large Histories**: Priority system limits damage from compromised lower-priority keys
 - **Social Engineering**: Administrative hierarchy limits scope of individual key compromise
-- **Timestamp Manipulation**: CRDT merge ordering provides deterministic conflict resolution
+- **Timestamp Manipulation**: LWW conflict resolution is deterministic but may be influenced by the chosen timestamp resolution algorithm
+- **Administrative Confusion**: Network partitions may result in unexpected administrative states due to LWW resolution

 #### Not Addressed